Medical license

 A medical license is an occupational license that permits a person to legally practice medicine.
 In most countries, a person must have a medical license bestowed either by a specified government-approved professional association or a government agency before they can practice medicine.
 Licenses are not granted automatically to all people with medical degrees.
 A medical school graduate must receive a license to practice medicine to legally be called a physician.
 The process typically requires testing by a medical board.
 The medical license is the documentation of authority to practice medicine within a certain locality.
 An active license is also required to practice medicine as an assistant physician, a physician assistant or a clinical officer in jurisdictions with authorizing legislation.

 A professional may have their license removed due to if they are not deemed fit to practise, such as due to a lack of competence, health reasons, or ethical violations.
 The license will limit a professional's scope of practice.

 Canada

 Canada requires that applicants have graduated from a school registered in the World Directory of Medical Schools, and apply to sit the Medical Council of Canada Qualifying Examination.
-Licenses are issued by Provincial bodies and a brief history of medical licensing in Ontario and Quebec, with a list of physicians licensed prior to 1867 is available at David Crawford's website.
+Licenses are issued by Provincial bodies.
+A brief history of medical licensing in Ontario and Quebec, with a list of physicians licensed prior to 1867, is available at David Crawford's website.